 Skip to content

 A swift glides through the air.
 Maneuvering skillfully between buildings, it aims for a roof and disappears into the hole of a roof tile.
 It has found a home in the integrated nesting pan.
-This roof tile doubling as a bird nest was designed in the Netherlands and demonstrates Wienerberger’s commitment to fostering biodiversity from the early phase of product development.
+This roof tile doubling as a bird nest was designed in the Netherlands and demonstrates wienerberger’s commitment to fostering biodiversity from the early phase of product development.
 Thanks to innovations like this, domestic bird species find nesting space even in urban areas.

 Sparrow nesting on a ledge.